devowlio/node-fdkaac/README.md

 Installation
 ------------

-You can install with `npm`:
+You can install it with `npm`:

 ``` bash
 $ npm install --save node-fdkaac
 ```

-If you write in Typescipt 2 or newer, also install with `npm`:
+If you write in Typescipt 2 or newer, it's just the same:

 ``` bash
 $ npm install --save @types/node-fdkaac